danaamundsen/dnaartists/_events/detroit-zine-fest.md

 address: 2900 E Grand Blvd
 ---

 We will be tabling at Detroit Zine Fest this year.
-DnA will be selling zines, prints, and stickers as well as collecting submissions for a collaborative zine on friendship from the atendees.
+DnA will be selling zines, prints, and stickers as well as collecting submissions for a collaborative zine on friendship from the attendees.
 We are excited to be a part of this event and can't wait to meet the other artists and guests.

 > The Detroit Zine Fest was founded by Yhasmin & Evie to help highlight and spread the wonderful zine community in Detroit, MI!